-Prerequisites: BIOL 241, FDNT 212, NURS 213, 214, 236, PSYC 310 or permission Corequisites: NURS 332, 312 or 316, or permission
+Prerequisites: BIOL 241, FDNT 212, NURS 213, 214, 236, PSYC 310 or permission

 Provides students with opportunities to apply the nursing process with pregnant women, neonates, postpartum patients and their families in a variety of settings and demonstrate nursing professionalism in their interactions with individuals, families, and community.
 Increases students' ability to perform comprehensive health assessments and collaborate with members of the health care team to identify problems, plan, intervene, and evaluate care for pregnant women, neonates, postpartum patients and their families.
 Emphasizes safe, patient-centered comprehensive, evidence-based nursing care, and professional standards of practice.